HaydenCenter/CS7324-Labs/Lab1/README.md

 ## Plot Ideas

-*feel free to add your ideas when you come up with them to prevent accidentally making a similar chart twice*
+*Feel free to add your ideas when you come up with them to prevent accidentally making a similar chart twice*

 ### Hayden